omnibond/idm-scripting/grouper/README.md

 ### What you Need

-Evaluation downloads are available for the Novell products below.
+Evaluation downloads are available for the NetIQ products below.

-- Novell Identity Manager and its prerequisites, namely Novell eDirectory and Novell iManager.
+- NetIQ Identity Manager and its prerequisites, namely eDirectory and iManager.
 - Identity Manager Integration Module for Scripting, with the latest patches.
 - Scripting Driver Documentation
 - Grouper v2.3 or later with the Grouper WS configured